web-platform-dx/web-features/gh-pages/use-baseline.md

 The [`<baseline-status>` web component](https://github.com/GoogleChrome/baseline-status) is also available to include on your site or pages to indicate the status of a web feature.
 It renders at run-time, so it’s always up to date with the latest Baseline status.

-## Looking forward

-This is just the start.
-More tools are coming to help you use Baseline in your day to day workflow.
-For example, linters that alert you if you use features not supported in your browser support matrix, and tooling to help you discover new useful Baseline features.